Veridu-com/development-guidelines/Development/Documentation.md

 # Documentation

 ## Internal
-You MUST NOT document simple macros or functions, be as smart about your documentation as you are about your code.
+You SHOULD NOT document simple macros or functions, be as smart about your documentation as you are about your code.

 Usually method/function documentation in terms of **parameters** and **return** values, along with a **short description** are often good enough.